gudnuf/bolt12-covenant-zapper/README.md

 ### Run the Zapper

-There's a React App in bolt12-covenant-zapper that uses the [cashu-ts](https://github.com/cashubtc/cashu-ts/tree/3d708fdebc366b6474516a42fb5e809beee94ee9) library and if it has nostr functionality it will use [ndk](https://github.com/nostr-dev-kit/ndk).
+There's a React App in [app](app) that uses the [cashu-ts](https://github.com/cashubtc/cashu-ts/tree/3d708fdebc366b6474516a42fb5e809beee94ee9) library and if it has nostr functionality it will use [ndk](https://github.com/nostr-dev-kit/ndk).

-Open a new terminal for doing this npm stuff because we don't have node in our flake.
+Open a new terminal for doing this npm stuff because we don't have node in our flake, and we want to be able to start the app while still having access to lightning-cli.

 ```
 cd bolt12-covenant-zapper